Devangp999/saai.chat.v1/saai.chat.v1/STORE_LISTING.md

 ### host_permissions: mail.google.com
 **Justification**: Essential for the extension to function - injects the AI assistant sidebar directly into Gmail interface.

-### host_permissions: googleapis.com (optional)
+### host_permissions: googleapis.com
-**Justification**: Required for Gmail API access to read email metadata and content when user requests summaries or analysis.
+**Justification**: Required for Gmail API access to:
+- Read email metadata and content for summaries and analysis
+- Create draft replies using gmail.compose scope
+- Provide context-aware AI assistance

 ### host_permissions: connector.saai.dev (optional)
 **Justification**: Our secure backend service that processes AI requests.
 Email data is sent here for analysis and immediately discarded after processing.